 Landscape Performance Benefits

-- Sequesters 1,648 lbs of carbon annually in 40 new trees on a site previously devoid of trees.
+- Sequesters 1,648 lbs of carbon annually in 40 newly planted trees on a site previously devoid of trees.
 As the trees grow, carbon sequestration will increase.

 - Eliminates potable water use for landscape irrigation (onsite and right-of-way) and uses harvested rainwater in non-residential toilets, saving up to 122,000 gals annually.